Help us improve your experience.

 When a self-signed certificate is generated using a PKI command, the newly generated certificate is stored in a predefined location (var/db/certs/common/local).

 Use the following command to export the certificate to a specific location (within the device).
-You can specify the certificate ID, the filename, and the type of file format (DER/PEM):
+You can specify the certificate ID, filename, and type of file format (DER/PEM):

 Configure a Root CA Certificate